Quick answer

 The trade-off is attention.
 A screen gives you more information, but it also asks you to look at it.
 On a busy bench, that can slow the flow a little.

-Why the plain pinpointer fits most workbenches
+Why the plain pinpointer fits most test benches

 It is easier to toss into a drawer, clip to a pouch, or pick up with dirty hands.
 Fewer controls also mean fewer chances of starting a session with the wrong setting after the tool has sat in storage for a while.